wsporto/typesql/README.md

     update-product.ts
 ```

-4. Now you can import and use the generated code
+5. Now you can import and use the generated code.

 ```
 const products = await selectProducts(...